darkwyld/SimpleESI/REFERENCE.md

     ->get($var4['Sinq Laison'], 'search/?categories=region&strict=1&search=Sinq%20Laison');
 ```

-When an integer `$expires` is being passed after the `$request`-string, or -pattern, or after the `$query`-array then it is used as a time in seconds by which to offset a resource's expiration time.
+When an integer `$expires` is being passed after this, then it is used as a time in seconds by which to offset a resource's expiration time.
 A positive value extends an expiration time temporarily, while a negative value shortens it.
 The value only affects the cache lookup, but it does not alter the actual expiration time of a resource.
 For example:

 ```php
 $esi->get($var1, 'universe/types/1230/', 60*60);